[Exclusive] EU buying radar for Moldova, as Russian missiles fly overhead

 Russia's playbook involves pulling levers with exiled Moldovan criminal overlords in Israel.

-And it includes propaganda, such as claims, last Thursday, that Ukraine tried to assassinate the president of Transniestria — a pro-Russian self-proclaimed republic that broke away from Chișinău at the end of the Cold War.
+And it includes propaganda, such as claims, last Thursday, that Ukraine tried to assassinate the president of Transniestria — a Russian-controlled self-proclaimed republic that broke away from Chișinău at the end of the Cold War.

 Russia has some 1,500 soldiers in Transniestria, but "the situation there is stable and under control", Nosatii, the Moldovan defence chief, also said on Monday.